somnetics/Technical-Documentation/README.md

 |- public                   # Directory for public facing files of platform.
 ```

-Here's a folder structure for a Seamless Platform:
+Here's a folder structure for a Seamless Application:

 ```
 |- app                      # Directory for application related files.